microlinkhq/www/src/pages/blog/browser-automation.md

 ---
-title: 'Microlink API: Browser as API'
+title: 'Microlink API: Browser automation'
 date: '2020-01-26'
 ---

 A web browser is one of the most complex pieces of software, with some internal sub-systems that work together for resolving any kind of URL on the Internet, even if the content was written with HTML tables in 1992.

-[Microlink API]() is a service that provides a high-level API to control a browser instance in the simplest way possible, where the different features can be enabled or disabled using query parameters.
+[Microlink API](/docs/api/getting-started/overview) is a service that provides a high-level API to control a browser instance in the simplest way possible, where the different features can be enabled or disabled using query parameters.

 When we started the service, just a few things could be done. **Now, we're supporting +30 query parameters**.

-Just [url](/docs/api/parameters/url) is the only parameter that need to be specified, but also any of the following query parameters:
+Just [url](/docs/api/parameters/url) is the only parameter that needs to be specified, but also any of the following query parameters:

 ## Data

-> Enrich the response payload detecting different kind of data from the target URL.
+> Enrich the response payload for detecting data from the target URL.

 - [audio](/docs/api/parameters/audio): enables audio source detection from the target URL.
 - [data](/docs/api/parameters/data): gets specific content extraction from the target URL.